simeonreusch/fpbot/README.md

 `--fluxrange [float float]` Defines lower and upper flux bound for plotting the flux lightcurves; order is irrelevant.

 #### Examples
-`forcedphotometry ZTF19aatubsj` downloads this ZTF object, does forced photometry, plots it and saves it to the default directory in "forcephotometry" (ZTFDATA, located at $ZTFDATA in your .bashrc/.zshrc/..., see ztfquery doc).
+`fp ZTF19aatubsj` downloads this ZTF object, does forced photometry, plots it and saves it to the default directory in "forcephotometry" (ZTFDATA, located at $ZTFDATA in your .bashrc/.zshrc/..., see ztfquery doc).

-`forcedphotometry example_download.dat -dl -fit` downloads the two lightcurves in the file `example_download.dat`, fits, but does not plots them.
+`fp example_download.dat -dl -fit` downloads the two lightcurves in the file `example_download.dat`, fits, but does not plots them.

-`forcedphotometry ZTF19abimkwn -dl -fit -saltfit --nprocess 16` downloads all images for ZTF18abtmbaz found on IPAC, performs PSF-fitting, plots a lightcurve and fits the lightcurve with a SALT2 template with 16 processes in parallel.
+`fp ZTF19abimkwn -dl -fit -saltfit --nprocess 16` downloads all images for ZTF18abtmbaz found on IPAC, performs PSF-fitting, plots a lightcurve and fits the lightcurve with a SALT2 template with 16 processes in parallel.

-`forcedphotometry supernovae.txt -dl` Downloads all difference images for ZTF transients found in supernovae.txt, each line a ZTFname.
+`fp supernovae.txt -dl` Downloads all difference images for ZTF transients found in supernovae.txt, each line a ZTFname.
 To get a cool example of ZTF lightcurves, issue: example_download.txt Note: Downloading the images usually takes a considerable amount of time.

-`forcedphotometry this_looks_interesting -radec 143.3123 66.42342 -dl -fit -plot --daysago 10 -magrange 18 20` Downloads all images of the last ten days of the location given in ra and dec, performs PSF-fits and plots the lightcurve in the 18--20 magnitude range.
+`fp this_looks_interesting -radec 143.3123 66.42342 -dl -fit -plot --daysago 10 -magrange 18 20` Downloads all images of the last ten days of the location given in ra and dec, performs PSF-fits and plots the lightcurve in the 18--20 magnitude range.

+### By systemwide bulk command (`fpbulk file.txt -operations --options`)
+`file.txt` must be an ASCII file containing one ZTF-ID per line.
+The usual options apply (e.g. `-dl`, `-fit`).

 ## Requirements
 - [ztfquery](https://github.com/mickaelrigault/ztfquery) is used to download the image files from IPAC.